 During the interview with the investigator, the resident stated that “it takes a long time for staff to get here to reposition her.
 As a part of the investigation, the state surveyor reviewed the resident’s 04/26/2016 MDS (Minimum Data Set) that revealed that the resident “requires extensive assist with transfers and extensive assist of two, a walker and gait belt for ambulation.”

 The investigator also reviewed the facility’s Monthly Resident Council Meeting Minutes for the month of November 2015 and January, February and March 2016.
 The minutes revealed that “answering call lights timely” appears to be an ongoing issue.

 Altamont Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has been injured or mistreated while residing at Lutheran Care Center, contact Rosenfeld Injury Lawyers.
+If you suspect your loved one has been injured or mistreated while residing at Lutheran Care Center, contact Rosenfeld Injury Lawyers LLC.
 Our experienced, reputable Altamont attorneys provide victims of nursing home abuse, neglect or mistreatment the legal representation they need against all those who caused them harm.
 Our law firm can provide your family numerous legal options on how to proceed to obtain the financial compensation you deserve.